minetest/dev.luanti.org/content/for-creators/api/timing-and-event-loop.md

 - `dtime` - `{type-number}`: Delta (elapsed) time since last step in seconds

 {{< notice tip >}}
-Use globalsteps to poll for an event for which there are no callbacks, such as player controls (`player:get_player_control()`).
+Use global steps to poll for an event for which there are no callbacks, such as player controls (`player:get_player_control()`).
 {{< /notice >}}

 {{< notice info >}}
-As globalsteps run every server step, they are highly performance-critical and must be well optimized.
-If globalsteps take longer than the server step to complete, the server thread is blocked and the server becomes "laggy".
+As global steps run every server step, they are highly performance-critical and must be well optimized.
+If global steps take longer than the server step to complete, the server thread is blocked and the server becomes "laggy".
 {{< /notice >}}

 #### Examples

-Globalsteps are ideal to run something periodically, which is often used to call expensive operations less frequently in order to keep server thread blockage - and thus lag - to a minimum.
+Global steps are ideal to run something periodically, which is often used to call expensive operations less frequently in order to keep server thread blockage - and thus lag - to a minimum.

 ```lua
 -- period is in seconds